Non-Archimedean Whitney stratifications: Introduction

-\begin{itemize} \item Suppose that $(S_i)_i$ is a t-stratification of $K^n$ and that $X \subseteq K^n$ is any set in $\mathcal{C}$.
-Then $(S_i)_i$ reflects $X$ if and only if each risometry preserving $(S_i)_i$ also preserves $X$ (Proposition~\ref{prop:reflect}). \item The main conjecture of \cite{i.QpB} can be seen as a description of definable sets in $\bbQ_p$ up to isometry.
-In Section~\ref{sect:QpB}, we will check that existence of t-stratifications implies that conjecture for $p$ sufficiently big (Theorem~\ref{thm:QpB}). \item Suppose we have a uniform family of sets $X_q \subseteq K^n$ in $\mathcal{C}$, parametrized by $q \in Q \subseteq K^m$ and suppose we want to decide which of them are risometric.
-A priori, this is a difficult task.
-In model theoretic terms, the induced equivalence relation on $Q$ is not definable in general.
-However, if we assume that each $X_q$ comes equipped with a t-stratification $(S_{i,q})_i$ and we ask that these t-stratifications are also respected by the risometries, then the equivalence relation on $Q$ becomes definable (Proposition~\ref{prop:sak}).
-Moreover, the risometry type of $(X_q, (S_{i,q})_i)$ can be described by a ``finite amount of data living only in $k$ and $\Gamma$ (and not in $K$)''.
-A slightly weaker but purely algebraic version of this statement is given in Corollary~\ref{cor:alg-isotyp}.
+Suppose we have a uniform family of sets $X_q \subseteq K^n$ in $\mathcal{C}$, parametrized by $q \in Q \in \mathcal C$ and suppose we want to decide for which $q,q' \in Q$ there exists a risometry $K^n \to K^n$ sending $X_q$ to $X_{q'}$.
+A priori, this is a difficult task; in model theoretic terms, the induced equivalence relation on $Q$ is not definable in general.
+However, if we assume that each $X_q$ is equipped with a t-stratification $(S_{i,q})_i$ and we ask that these t-stratifications are also respected by the risometries, then the corresponding refined equivalence relation on $Q$ is definable (Proposition~\ref{prop:sak}), and the risometry type of $(X_q, (S_{i,q})_i)$ can be described by a ``finite amount of data living only in $k$ and $\Gamma$ (and not in $K$)''.
+A slightly weaker but purely algebraic version of this statement is given in Corollary~\ref{cor:alg-isotyp}; roughly, there exist finitely many regular functions on $Q$ such that the risometry type only depends on the valuation and the leading term of these functions.

-In fact, we get even more.
-For each risometry class, there exists a uniformly definable family of risometries between each two $(X_q, (S_{i,q})_i)$, which is compatible with respect to composition (also Proposition~\ref{prop:sak}).

-Using this, we will deduce that all risometries $\phi$ appearing in the definition of a t-stratification can be defined uniformly (Corollary~\ref{cor:unif-straight}).
-In particular, this turns ``being a t-stratification'' into a first order property. \end{itemize}
+The exact data needed to describe the risometry type of $(X_q, (S_{i,q})_i)$ can be extracted from the proof of Proposition~\ref{prop:sak}.
+In this way, one could obtain a complete (but long and technical) classification of all possible risometry types.
+In \cite{i.QpB}, such a classification statement has been formulated for isometries instead of risometries in the case $K = \bbQ_p$.
+As already mentioned, we will prove that conjecture for $p$ sufficiently big (Theorem~\ref{thm:QpB}).
+In fact, our proof works for more general $K$; Definition~\ref{defn:lev} is the classification statement in that setting.
+To make ``for $p$ sufficiently big'' precise, we assume that $X(K) \subseteq K^n$ is given uniformly for all $K$; then we obtain the result for all $K$ with big enough residue characteristic, where the bound may depend on $X$.